+System-Names for Labels

+System-Name Meaning

-System-Name Meaning FILE-ID Specifies file access name.
+FILE-ID Specifies file access name.

 Table 42 contains system names that are used as color-names in the screen description entry to specify foreground and background colors.
 They are not reserved.

 Table 42: System-Names for Colors